 Francis Wainwright the immigrant arrived from England in 1630 and moved to Ipswich around 1637.
 He was among the first to volunteer in the Pequot War against the Indians, and distinguished himself for personal bravery.
 He was young and vigorous, firing his musket until his powder and shot were spent, then beating off the enemy with the stock of his gun.
 For his services in this war Francis Wainwright received a land grant from the town of Ipswich.
 He became a prominent merchant, and bought this property from Robert Paine on Sept.
 30, 1690 (Ips.
 Deeds 5:326), but died only two years later in 1692.

-His son, also named Francis, inherited the property, and it was probably he who built the “Old Brick.”
+His son, also named Francis, bought the property in 1702, and it was probably he who built the “Old Brick.”
 He served as Town Clerk, Representative in General Court, and Justice of the General Sessions Court.
 After his wife died, Wainwright was engaged to Eliza Hirst of Salem.
-The honorable gentleman took ill just before the planned wedding and died suddenly on a hot summer Day, August 3, 1711.
+The honorable gentleman took ill just before the planned wedding and died suddenly on a hot summer Day, August 3, 1711 at the age of 48.
 So that the body might be kept until the invited guests arrived, the coffin was carried into the cellar.
 Madame Hooper knew that superstitious people thought the cellar of the house was haunted by the ghost of Francis Wainwright, whose widely anticipated wedding had instead become his funeral.

 His demise was a complete and surprising disappointment to the stately guests who arrived from far and wide only to find him laid out in his wedding clothes beside the bride’s attire, but no bride and no wedding.